dvdzkwsk/webpack-boilerplate/README.md

 About
 -----
-This boilerplate comes preconfigured with a development and production configuration, but you can add more more as needed by creating a `.js` file in `~/build/webpack/configs`.
-These files only need to export changes against the default configuration as the two will be merged before being exported to Webpack.
+This boilerplate comes preconfigured with a development and production configuration, but you can add more more as needed by following the pattern in `~/build/webpack/configs/client`, where `client` is the name of the bundle.
+This setup gives you a standardized default configuration with the ability to create multiple bundles and update them on a per-environment basis.
+If you add more bundles, don't forget to update `webpack.config.js`!.

 Features
 --------